Building Your Pregnancy Support Team Beyond Your Provider

 Lactation Support

-Families spend months preparing for labor but not as much time preparing to feed that baby.
-No matter what method you settle on, having access to a lactation professional can be incredibly helpful if questions or challenges come up.
+How will you feed your baby?
+No matter what method you settle on, having access to a lactation professional can be incredibly helpful when questions or challenges come up.

 Pelvic Floor Therapy